 modified while an iteration over either set is in progress (except

-through the iterator's own remove
+through the iterator's own remove operation), the results of

 the iteration are undefined.